The Family Investment Program (FIP) provides time-limited cash assistance to needy families as they work towards becoming self-sufficient.

 How do I qualify for welfare in Iowa? #

-To qualify for welfare in Iowa, you must:
+To qualify for welfare in Iowa, you must meet the following eligibility requirements:

-- Meet income and resource limits (these vary from program to program).
+5. Meet income and resource limits which vary by category.

 How do I apply for FIP in Iowa? #